sickinger/COMS-6998-Final-Project/README.md

 For training and testing we use 28 equities of the DOW-30.
 To run tests on different equities, enter their ticker symbol into the list of equites.
 Make sure that the datafram has data going back 15 trading days from the start of your training and test periods or it will not have data to build the image.

-The paper we wrote for the project is also in the repository if you are curios about the choice we made or want to understand how the models work.
+The paper we wrote for the project is also in the repository if you are curious about the choice we made or want to understand how the models work.

 We would like to thank Professor Parijat Dube for teaching the course and providing us with valuable feedback on the project.
 We woudl also like to thank Google for providing GCP credits for students.